Amrit Bhushan Dev Adhikari: Later years

 ABD Adhikari came back to Assam and got a job in Bezbaruah High School Jorhat as assistant headmaster.
 Thereafter, he joined a newly established High school in Gauripur as assistant headmaster.

 Contributions

 ABD Adhikari wrote a book namely "Srimon Naam Ghukha"(শ্ৰীমন নামঘোষা)in 1911.
-The book is a simplification of Sri Madhavdeva's Naam Ghukha.
-ABD Adhikari presided over the fifth session of Assam Sa(~kha')hitya Sa(~kha')bha {Asam Sahitya Sabha} held in Jorhat district from 31 March 1923 AD.
+The book is a simplification of Sri Madhavdeva's Naam Ghosha.
+ABD Adhikari presided over the fifth session of Asam Sahitya Sabha held in Jorhat district from 31 March 1923 AD.